Green tea contains compounds that help you relax.

 The best time to drink green tea is in the morning or early afternoon, preferably an hour after meals.
 But again, this is not something most of us need to worry about.
 Most people can drink a cup or two before bedtime and not have any problems.

 If you work out or drink green tea for weight loss, then it is best to drink it up to 90 minutes before a workout.
+Green tea before gym time can also give you an extra boost of energy for your workout.

 The caffeine and l-theanine in green tea help enhance attention and alertness which can, in turn, support weight loss and protect your muscles from damage.